jpt4/prc/README.md

 embodiment, bring awareness and tunability to their resource consumption, and produce a platform acceptable to me and a seed SAI.

-The directory "theory" is everything which does not execute (prose), "practice" everything that does (code).
+The directory *theory* is everything which does not execute (prose), *practice* everything that does (code).
 Meta-data and compliance documents (etc.) may not follow this schema.

+Developed against GNU Guile.

+Released under the MIT License.

 ## In Which an Argument is Made for the Hidden to Become Visible

-Pathos (or, Propaganda and Rationale):
+###Pathos (or, Propaganda and Rationale):

 Semantically, the technology stack of a modern computer grounds its validity in the non-linear amplification effect of the transistor